How to Sell No and Low Content Books to Start a Self-Publishing Company on Amazon

 Note: Bleed and no bleed relate to how the book will print.
 I always select bleed for the templates so there is no hiccup when uploading them to the KDP platform.

-Uploading to KDP
+Uploading Your Low Content Book to KDP

 Head over to the KDP account you created and log in.
 At the top of the page you will see two options.
 You can either upload a kindle ebook or a paperback: